Bipolar

 Meet the specialists

-— Alyxx Berg, Licensed Mental Health Counselor
+— Katherine Esposito, Mental Health Counselor in Northbrook, IL

 In addition to medication management, helping client's increase mindful awareness of their moment-to-moment thoughts, feelings, and internal sensations, as well as deviations, is key to successfully managing the bipolar experience.
 Using a variety of DBT and ACT skills, I can help you overcome the overwhelm with effective skills-based coping and support.
 Commonly, many people working with bipolar symptoms also have significant trauma histories that we can also address with EMDR and IFS therapy.